achmadbs/learn-golang/Basics/Basics.md

 var a,b int = 1, 2
 ```

 Go will infer the type of initialized variables.
-In the example below Go will automatically inter Boolean type to the **_d_** variable
+In the example below Go will automatically mark **_d_** as a Boolean type.

 ```go
 var d = true